rui fu

 is a vocalist and composer specializing in improvisational and impressionistic interpretation of Chinese ethnic musical traditions and modernist portrayals of literati meditative and Wu shamanic musics.
 As a writer, devoted field researcher on minority cultures and translator of Chinese classics, she channels her knowledge and cultural sensibilities into creating and performing cross-cultural music and drama works that have been featured by Forbes, Vogue China, Whitewall Magazine, BBC Arabic, Chinese Central Television, among others.
 She is also a documentary photographer.

-Music as Ritual
+Music as Rite of Passage

 Strongly influenced by the temporal, timbral and rhythmic flexibilities of ancient Chinese music, Rui collaborates with instrumentalists from minority tribes in musical experiments that explore the natural pace of one’s breath in relation to the gravitational tendencies of the body, and the melodic direction that arises as a result.
 She initiates conversations between indigenous musics and rare instruments, often employing her signature - non-lexical vocables as her own “language” and lyrics - to illustrate a crossing of cultural and religious barriers.